anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Section 5.1 of {{RFC5652}}, encoded using ASN.1 Distinguished Encoding
 Rules (DER), as specified in ITU-T X.690 {{ITU-T.X690.2015}}.

-To facilitate interoperability, {{vcj}} the media type "application/voucher-cms+json" and the filename extension ".vcj". were registered by {{RFC8366}}.
+To facilitate interoperability, {{vcj}} the media type "application/voucher-cms+json" and the filename extension ".vcj" were registered by {{RFC8366}}.

 The CMS structure MUST contain a 'signerInfo' structure, as described in Section 5.1 of {{RFC5652}}, containing the